colaone1/ApartmentFlow-Fullstack-V0.2/FINAL_ACTION_PLAN.md

 Positions you for the **highest possible grade**.

 **Complete the final ESLint cleanup and test fixes and you'll have an A+ project!** 🎯

+# TODO / Next Session

+## 1. Private Listings Visibility

+- Add a toggle or filter on the listings page (or a dedicated 'My Listings' page) to show private listings created by the logged-in user.
+- Ensure the backend API supports fetching a user's private listings.

+## 2. Commute Feature on Listing Details

+- Add a commute input section to the apartment details page to allow users to enter an address and see the distance/time from the listing's location.
+- Use the backend or Google Maps API to calculate and display the commute distance/time.

+## 3. Notes Feature (Retest & Polish)

+- Test adding, editing, deleting, and filtering notes on listings.
+- Fix any issues found during testing.